 So, although the Negreira case has been a huge scandal in Spain, frustration around the frequency of red cards in La Liga was already a hot topic before that controversy came to light.
 It has fanned the flames of an already sensitive subject.

 It could be argued the referees, for their part, don’t help themselves.
-Antonio Mateu Lahoz set a record for yellow cards in the 2022 World Cup when he carded 17 players during the Argentina versus Netherlands quarter-final.
+The recently retired Antonio Mateu Lahoz set a record for yellow cards in the 2022 World Cup when he carded 17 players during the Argentina versus Netherlands quarter-final.
 It wasn’t a performance that won him any plaudits.